 Exercise is always an important component of leading a healthy and fit life.
 With exercise comes the need to recover and care for your body which can be unique to each person while considering the kinds of exercise one may be involved in.
-Recovering appropriately and in the healthiest manner possible is just as simple as following a basic ratio.
+Recovering appropriately and in the healthiest manner possible is just as simple as following a basic carb to protein ratio.

 The carb to protein ratio is simply the amount of carbs in relation to the amount or protein you ingest.
 When exercising, your body uses glycogen stores for energy that deplete within increasingly more proportionate ratios the longer you are engaged in physical activity.
 Restoring these glycogen levels after exercise is essential for muscle and strength recovery, organ function, and even hydration of the muscles and tendons.